 Claim appeals will be resolved within 60 calendar days from the date of receipt.

-If you disagree with a clinical decision we have made regarding medical necessity, we make it easy for you to be heard.
+If you disagree with a clinical decision regarding medical necessity, we make it easy for you to be heard.

 The first appeal requested is called a Level 1 appeal.
-In this appeal, the coverage decision is reviewed to ensure we followed all of the rules properly.
+In this appeal, the coverage decision is reviewed to ensure we followed all the rules properly.

 Providers can request a coverage decision or Level 1 appeal on a member’s behalf.
 If the appeal is denied at Level 1, it will be automatically forwarded to Level 2.
 Level 2 appeals are conducted by independent organizations not connected to us.
 For a provider to request any appeal after Level 2, the member must appoint the provider as his or her representative.
-Learn more about Appointing a Representative here.
+Learn more about Appointing a Representative.

 There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-Details of all levels can be found in the provider manual.
+Details of all levels can be found in the Provider Manual.